How to metric

 For every alarm, you should not only have a threshold, but also a grace period before the alarm fires.
-In other words, the metric must show some “grit” or “sticking power” when it crosses the threshold before it turns into an alarm.
+In other words, the metric must show some “sticking power” when it crosses the threshold before it turns into an alarm.
 For example, when some disk or router stalls out for a few seconds, but recovers on its own, we don’t want our on-call engineer to get paged at 3am.

 Grace periods can be time-based or sample-based.
 A time based grace period ensures that a metric remains in the alarm threshold for a given amount of time before it turns into an alarm.
 If you know that your CPU occasionally spikes to 90% for a few seconds (say, when a cron job runs), and you have an alarm threshold at 50%, you can add a 60-second grace period to the alarm, to prevent this scenario from alarming.

 Many alarm systems will allow you to set up two grace periods: one for getting into an alarm state, and one for getting out of an alarm state.
 An alarm will only clear when the metric moves back into safe territory, and stays there.

 Some alarms are not important enough to get out of bed in the middle of night.
 A daytime alarm will send an alert, but only during normal working hours.
 If such an alarm happens at night, the system will wait to notify you until the next day.
 Smart daytime alarms can also avoid weekends!

 My team uses daytime alarms for early warning indicators.
 For example, if available host memory drops, but not dangerously low, the system will send us a daytime alarm.
 But if available memory drops to a dangerous level, the system will send us a regular alarm, regardless of the time of day or day of week.

 Lesson 3: Adaptive Thresholds